Japan With Kids: How to Plan A Japan Family Trip

 Osaka

-Home to Universal Studios with themed hotels to extend the fantasy world for your little sweetheart, as well as the perfect destination to start a walkable food tour, indulging your taste buds with Japanese streets food delights like takoyaki, taiyaki, yakisoba, and more.
-Especially near Nara Park, where thousands of deer live.
+Home to Universal Studios with themed hotels to extend the fantasy world for your little sweetheart, as well as the perfect destination to start a walkable food tour, indulging your taste buds with Japanese street food delights like takoyaki (octopus balls), taiyaki (fish-shaped cake), yakisoba (stir-fried noodles), and more.
+Especially the close distance to Nara Park, where thousands of deer live.

 Sapporo

-One of the gateways of your ideal winter family vacation in Hokkaido, from the inspiring Sapporo Snow Festival, highlighting the whole winter to those equipment skiing resorts with excellent trails and hot springs to enjoy, Sapporo is the paradise to stay with your family and kids.
+One of the gateways to your ideal winter family vacation in Hokkaido, from the inspiring Sapporo Snow Festival, highlighting the February winter fun, to those equipment skiing resorts with excellent trails and hot springs to enjoy, Sapporo is the perfect place to stay with your family and kids.

 Sapporo Snow FestivalSapporo Snow Festival